s-u/rJava/README.md

 The way Java R configuration on Linux works is for the `R` start script to modify `LD_LIBRARY_PATH` to make sure the JVM libraries can be loaded (it does so according to the `javaconf` settings).
 Therefore if you use a process embbedding R you need to run it via `R CMD <program>` such that those setting are honored, otherwise you're on your own.

-If you are installing rJava from sources, make sure you have a full JDK installed and all necessary libraries needed to compile packages.
+If you are installing rJava from sources, make sure you have a full JDK installed and all the necessary libraries needed to compile packages.
 For example, on Debian/Ubuntu that would require at least `r-base-dev`.
 If you run into issues, please check `config.log` which gives a clue as to what went wrong - usually some missing R dependency such as `pcre2`.
 The `config.log` file will be in the directory you used to build rJava in which is claned by R by default, so to keep it you can use e.g.:

 ```
 curl -LO https://rforge.net/rJava/snapshot/rJava_1.0-4.tar.gz